 7. Book accommodations in advance.

-So, if you know that you want to stay at a particular castle during your Ireland trip, we suggest booking well in advance.
+To secure your preferred castle stay in Ireland, book well in advance.
 Here are some of the most sought-after properties to stay at on the Emerald Isle:

 - Adare Manor: Adare Manor is an award-winning five-star hotel & golf resort in County Limerick, Ireland.
-The manor dates back to the 13th century, and the present-day estate spans over 840 acres, featuring a renowned championship golf course, a luxury spa, and upscale dining.
+The manor dates back to the 13th century, and the present-day estate spans over 840 acres.

-- Dromoland Castle: Dromoland Castle is one of the finest luxury castle hotels in Ireland.
-Situated on 450 acres of scenic parkland, this castle dates back to the 15th century and makes the perfect base for exploring the West of Ireland, including the Cliffs of Moher.
+- Dromoland Castle: One of Ireland’s finest luxury castle hotels, this property dates back to the 15th century and makes the perfect base for exploring the West of Ireland, including the Cliffs of Moher.

 8. Limit your time in Dublin to 1-2 days.

 Another of our best Ireland travel tips is to save Dublin for the end of your trip.
-If you choose to go this route, you can pick up your rental car from the Dublin airport and immediately head to your top destinations outside the city.
-This way, you can play by ear how much time you need to see other areas and then save 1-2 days for Dublin at the end.
+Pick up your rental car at the Dublin Airport and explore destinations outside the city first.
+This flexibility lets you adjust your time elsewhere before spending around two days in Dublin at the end!

 9. Make sure to include Northern Ireland in your itinerary.

-Northern Ireland is often overlooked as a travel destination.
-However, we think it would be a mistake not to include it on your trip itinerary.
+Don’t overlook Northern Ireland; it’s a must for your itinerary.
 For one thing, it’s home to some of the most stunning scenery in all of Europe.
 The Giant’s Causeway, the Mourne Mountains, and the Glens of Antrim are just a few natural wonders you can find there.

 When traveling to Northern Ireland, remember that it’s technically part of the United Kingdom.
-Therefore, when you cross the border, you’ll notice the speed limit goes from kilometers per hour to miles per hour.
-Furthermore, Northern Ireland uses pounds instead of euros!
+So, when you cross the border, you’ll notice the switch from kilometers to miles per hour and the use of pounds instead of euros like the Republic of Ireland.

 Here are some of our favorite off-the-beaten-track attractions to consider in your Ireland trip planning:

-- The Dingle Peninsula: This Peninsula in southwest Ireland is home to one of the most scenic drives in the country: Slea Head Drive.
-Along this route, experience rugged cliffs, sweeping beaches, and even Star Wars filming locations.
+- The Dingle Peninsula: This Peninsula in southwest Ireland features one of the most scenic drives in the country: Slea Head Drive.
+Experience rugged cliffs, sweeping beaches, and even Star Wars filming locations.

 - Slieve League Cliffs: The second-highest sea cliffs in Ireland are located in County Donegal along the Wild Atlantic Way.
-At nearly 2,000 feet high (600 m), they offer stunning views of the Irish coastline.
+They offer stunning views of the Irish coastline at nearly 2,000 feet high (600 m).

-- The Aran Islands: The Aran Islands are a group of three islands situated in Galway Bay, off the west coast of Ireland.
+- The Aran Islands: This group of three islands is situated in Galway Bay, off the west coast of Ireland.
 After you reach the islands by ferry, popular activities include cycling, hiking trails, and visiting the beaches.

 - Skellig Michael: This island off the coast of County Kerry is best known for its historic Gaelic monastery, dating back to the 6th century.
 You can only visit on an eco-boat or landing tour!